-- 10.9 The Parish is partly rural and partly coastal making it an attractive and tranquil place to live, but which is also popular with visitors. - 10.10 Pressure from developers in parts of the Parish with coastal views is putting at risk the green and open character of this part of the Parish which is characterised by family homes with large gardens which sit comfortably within the landscape.
-(Appendix 23: VDS Areas 8 & 9, paras 1.16 to 1.20).
-Policy 4 covers climate change and green infrastructure where reference is made to the Shoreline Management Plan and its approach to development on a vulnerable coastline.
-SMP policy and CC Climate Change DPD supports sustainable management of these pressures, including application of Cornwall Council's Coastal Erosion Vulnerability Zone as a constraint where required. - 10.11 This pressure has led to a rash of new building, including blocks of apartments.
-Many of these apartments are not permanently occupied and are either second homes or holiday lets. - 10.12 Another issue with replacement dwellings is a reduction in the size of gardens and gardens being replaced with hard surfacing for parking which reduces habitat connectivity and increases surface water run-off. - 10.13 93% of respondents to the NDP survey agreed that single occupancy dwellings should not be replaced with multiples.
+9.9 The Parish is partly rural and partly coastal making it an attractive and tranquil place to live, but which is also popular with visitors.

+9.10 Pressure from developers in parts of the Parish with coastal views is putting at risk the green and open character of this part of the Parish which is characterised by family homes with large gardens which sit comfortably within the landscape.
+(Appendix 23: VDS Areas 8 & 9, paras 1.16 to 1.20)

+9.11 This pressure has led to a rash of new building, including blocks of apartments.
+Many of these apartments are not permanently occupied and are either second homes or holiday lets.

+- 9.12 Another issue with replacement dwellings is a reduction in the size of gardens and gardens being replaced with hard surfacing for parking which reduces habitat connectivity and increases surface water run-off. - 9.13 93% of respondents to the NDP survey agreed that single occupancy dwellings should not be replaced with multiples.
 93% said no increase to housing density, 92% were in favour of permanent residency and 98% were in favour of protection to existing public views and landscapes.
-(Appendix 12: Questionnaire Response Analyses)
+(Appendix 12: Questionnaire Response Analyses).